fusion-energy/neutronics-workshop/README.md

 also also helped.
 The repository was originally made to teach university students via workshops but also became useful for placement students.

-The repository has benefitted greatly from user feedback.
+The repository has benefited greatly from user feedback.
 Please feel free to raise Github issues if you spot anything that needs fixing.
 Contributions are also welcome as pull requests to the develop branch.

 The resource has proven most useful as it is one of the few open source and accessible fusion neutronics training resources.

 ## Installation